-Each February I help lead a Tour of California's Route 66.
+Each February I help lead a few Photo Tours.

 Lupine Lighting Systems Piko TL MiniMax.
 (MADE-IN-GERMANY, 1.2 hours at 1,200 lumens or 47 hours at 30 lumens, 3.4"/87mm long x 1.7"/42mm wide x 0.9"/24mm tall, 5.223 oz./148.1g with included rechargeable battery, about $370 at Amazon with charger and battery.)
 Bigger.

-These are in such high demand that they are in short supply, and the price might be much more than $370 if you wait for the Christmas rush.
+These are in such high demand that they are in short supply, and the price might be much more than $325 if you wait for the Christmas rush.
 Last year people were paying more than $800 for them; they are very limited production.

 I use this little flashlight all day, every day.
 It's in a holster on my belt (you'll have to order one separately), and I can grab it anytime I need to see what I'm doing day or night.
 You can get a bike mount to use it as a bike headlight.

 This is the world's best flashlight because it's small enough to hide in a fist, it's lightweight, it's as bright as both of a car's headlights put together, it's waterproof and built to survive anything, and its battery lasts for months and months of daily use on a charge.
 I was using mine last night held in my mouth as I changed light bulbs outside in my yard at night.
 It's the perfect size for everything, and never rolls away on its own.

 You can't buy a brighter flashlight that fits in the palm of your hand, and you can't get one that runs or lasts longer on a charge.